Sitecore/sitecore-ios-sdk/README.md

 5. In the **License Agreement** dialog box, accept the license agreement.
 6. In the **Ready to Install** dialog box, you can review the package information and then click **Install**.
-7. When the installation is complete, you can choose to restart the Sitecore client or the Sitecore server and then click Finish.
+7. When the installation is complete, you can choose to restart the Sitecore client or the Sitecore server and then click **Finish**.
 To test that the Sitecore Web API Service is working, make a simple request to the service.
 8. In a browser, enter the URL: http://yoursite/-/webapi/v1/sitecore/Content/Home.
 ![simple request](https://github.com/Sitecore/sitecore-mobile-sdk/raw/master/resources/SimpleRequest.png)
 9. If you want to create/edit/remove items using WebApi, you need to disable WebDav: (see 'WebDAV.Enabled' setting in Sitecore.WebDAV.config)